pranavsoni21/Writeups-and-Projects/writeups/Tryhackme/THM-london-bridge.md

 127.1.1.1:8080#\@127.2.2.2:8080/
 ```

-Save these payloads in a file named ssrf-localhost-bypass.txt and now it’s time fuzz that agian.
+Save these payloads in a file named ssrf-localhost-bypass.txt and now it’s time to fuzz that agian.

 ```bash
 ┌──(kali㉿kali)-[~/tryhackme/london-bridge]